Cis112233/Brain-Flak/README.md

+#To undertand Pain-Flak you need to know brain-flak, so read this:

 # Brain-Flak

 Brain-Flak is an "Turing-tarpit", e.g. a language which can, *in theory* compute anything, but in reality is very inconvenient and painful to use.
 It was heavily inspired by [Brainf**k](https://esolangs.org/wiki/Brainfuck), the original turing-tarpit.